enriquepablo/terms/README.rst

 With this, and ``(wants john, what (loves sue, who john)).``, the system would conclude that ``(loves sue, who john)``.

-Variables that match verbs or nouns have a special form, in that they are prefixed by the name of a verb (or a noun), so that they match verbs that are subtypes of the given verb.
+Variables that match verbs have a special form, in that they are prefixed by the name of a verb (or a noun), so that they match verbs that are subtypes of the given verb.
 For example, with the words we have from above, we might make a rule like::